 - arc Corporate Partners found 88% of business volunteers would recommend the programme to colleagues

-In partnership with Social Enterprise UK, we engage established businesses with the energy and passion of social enterprises, enabling business to sustainably contribute to the community.
+In partnership with Social Enterprise UK, Business in the Community's arc programme engages established businesses with the energy and passion of social enterprises, enabling business to sustainably contribute to the community.

 Inspired by the London 2012 Olympic and Paralympic Games and the need to create a lasting legacy for some of London’s most deprived communities arc was created to deliver in-depth business support to help social enterprises grow and create 2,000 jobs in 15 London boroughs by 2016.
 With the support of our Partners BP and Asda arc has now be expanded to the Yorkshire region. arc has to date supported over 150 social enterprises to grow and create over 5,000 jobs.

 To join the arc programme, a social enterprise must have its social and/or environmental mission set out in its constitutional documents.
 Find out more about arc’s eligibility criteria.